 The laws governing SMS marketing is very strict and the penalties for non-compliance are extremely heavy — more so than enforcement and penalties assessed for non-compliance to laws governing email marketing.
-Therefore, ensuring compliance to the regulations is critical.
+Therefore, ensuring compliance with the regulations is critical.

 Compliance with SMS marketing regulations requires express consent from your contacts.
-Maropost Marketing Cloud does not currently support 'Text-to-Join' capabilities, therefore you are responsible for securing express consent from the cell phone owners before you can subscribe them as a contact and send them marketing text messages.
+Maropost does not currently support 'Text-to-Join' capabilities, therefore you are responsible for securing express consent from the cell phone owners before you can subscribe them as a contact and send them marketing text messages.

 The most common means of acquiring consent and cellphone numbers are from an online form.
 To ensure compliance with regulations, your online form MUST contain the following elements: